-Recently, in february 2022 during an OSEC (Open Science European Conference) in Paris (France), a large number of European universities, research organisations (including INRAE) and funders signed the “Paris Call on Research Assessment”.
-The objective is to strengthen the common European vision on rewarding quality and the various impacts of research meeting the highest standards of ethics and integrity, on valuing the diversity of research activities, on rewarding not only the research outputs but also the appropriate conduct of research.
-Research organizations (including INRAE) have thus a well delimitated frame to engage open science practices assessment.
-In that context, we performed a benchmark to analyse how different countries and organizations take into account open science practices.
-This benchmark was based on a corpus of twenty documents produced by different international organizations, states or universities (Bristol, UCL, Utrecht, ...) between 2015 and 2022 (Table 3).
+In february 2022 during an Open Science European Conference (OSEC) held in Paris, France, a significant number of European universities, research organisations (including INRAE) and funders signed the “Paris Call on Research Assessment”.
+The objective of this initiative is to reinforce the shared European vision regarding the recognition of quality and the diverse impacts of research that adhere to the highest standards of ethics and integrity.
+It aims to value the diversity of research activities, and recognize not only research outputs but also the proper conduct of research.
+Research organizations, including INRAE, now have a clearly defined framework for evaluating open science practices.
+In that context, we conducted a benchmark analysis to examine how different countries and organizations incorporate open science practices.
+This benchmark utilized a corpus of twenty documents produced by various international organizations, states or universities (such as Bristol, UCL, Utrecht) spanning from 2015 to 2022 (Table 3).